qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

      - [number]

        Default: 1
-     - How many parts to keep.
+     - Number of parts to keep.
 If 1, only the biggest part of the feature will be kept.
    * - **Parts**
      - ``OUTPUT``